-Validate your model by opening it in 3D Viewer Beta on HoloLens.
+Validate your model by opening it in 3D Viewer on HoloLens.
 Select the Details button to view your model's characteristics and warnings of unsupported content (if present).

 Rendering 3D models with true-to-life dimensions

-By default, 3D Viewer Beta displays 3D models at a comfortable size and position relative to the user.
+By default, 3D Viewer displays 3D models at a comfortable size and position relative to the user.
 However, if rendering a 3D model with true-to-life measurements is important (for example, when evaluating furniture models in a room), the content creator can set a flag within the file's metadata to prevent resizing of that model by both the application and the user.

 To prevent scaling of the model, add a Boolean custom attribute to any object in the scene named Microsoft_DisableScale and set it to true.
-3D Viewer Beta will then respect the FbxSystemUnit information baked into the FBX file.
-Scale in 3D Viewer Beta is 1 meter per FBX unit.
+3D Viewer will then respect the FbxSystemUnit information baked into the FBX file.
+Scale in 3D Viewer is 1 meter per FBX unit.

-Viewing 3D models on HoloLens
+Viewing FBX files on HoloLens

 Open an FBX file from Microsoft Edge